 If you require a period of extended unpaid leave for religious reasons, (e.g. to undertake a pilgrimage) please discuss this with your Head of Department, giving as much notice as possible.
-Such requests will be given full consideration, but are subject to the needs of the College.
+Such requests will be given full consideration, but are subject to the needs of the College at the time.